 - Aids in Calcium Transportation

 Vitamin K is so vital, that without it we would not be able to stop bleeding.
-Vitamin K synthesizes coenzymes that stimulate the proteins that are is associated with helping our blood to clot.
-For people who don’t have enough Vitamin K in their systems, nose bleeds and /or excessive bruising is likely.
+Vitamin K synthesizes coenzymes that stimulate the proteins that are associated with helping our blood to clot.
+People who don’t have enough Vitamin K in their systems may suffer from frequent nose bleeds and/or excessive bruising.

-There are 2 types of Vitamin K that occurs naturally in nature; from plants and from bacteria.
-Plants synthesize phylloquinone (Vitamin K1) where as bacteria synthesis a wide range of Vitamin K; this is referred to as menaquinone-n (MK-n or Vitamin K2).
+There are 2 types of Vitamin K that occur naturally from plants and bacteria.
+Plants synthesize phylloquinone (Vitamin K1) whereas bacteria synthesizes a wide range of Vitamin K referred to as menaquinone-n (MK-n or Vitamin K2).

-Interestingly, there is another form of Vitamin K that is not is made from bacteria but is instead produced by animals as well as humans.
+Interestingly, there is another form of Vitamin K that is not made from bacteria but is instead produced by animals and humans.
 This is known as MK-4.
-As with some “B” vitamins such as vitamin B11 and 14, this form of Vitamin K appears to be important but science has yet to determine its function.
+As with some “B” vitamins, such as vitamin B11 and 14, this form of Vitamin K appears to be important, but science has yet to determine its function.

 Infants with a Vitamin K deficiency can progress to internal hemorrhaging of the skull.

-Since Vitamin K is synthesized in our intestines (much like most B-vitamins), it is said that it is uncommon to have a Vitamin K deficiency; however, this is assuming you have a healthy digestive system.
-With countless over-the-counter products for constipation, diarrhea, heart burn, stomach upset, bloating, and flatulence…just how healthy are most people’s digestive systems?
+Since Vitamin K is synthesized in our intestines (much like most B-vitamins), it is believed that a Vitamin K deficiency is uncommon.
+(This assumes that you have a healthy digestive system.)
+However, with the numerous over-the-counter products for constipation, diarrhea, heart burn, stomach upset, bloating, and flatulence, just how healthy are most people’s digestive systems?

 Conditions Related to Vitamin K Deficiency